rkolbi/Simple_Sender/README.md

 - **Idle noise:** `<Idle|...>` not logged to console (still processed).
 - **Tooltips:** Available for all buttons/fields; disabled controls append a reason.
 Tooltips are wrapped and screen-bounded.
 After clicking a widget, that widget's tooltip is suppressed until the pointer leaves and re-enters.
 Toggle with the Tips button in the status bar or App Settings.
 - **Manual queue backpressure:** Immediate/manual commands use a bounded queue; if it fills, new commands are dropped and the UI status shows the cumulative dropped count.
+- **Job Setup run gate:** Run checks the same `macro.state.TOOL_REFERENCE` value used by the Tool Ref display.
+If the value is missing/blank/invalid (`None`, unknown text, NaN, etc.), it shows **Job Setup Not Completed** with **Start Anyway** / **Cancel**.
+- **Job Setup invalidation:** Tool-reference setup state is cleared on connect/disconnect transitions, ready-loss, Stop/Reset paths that reset assumptions (including ALL STOP reset modes and alarm-recovery Reset), and GRBL reset/banner reinitialization.

 ## Jobs, Files, and Streaming
 - **Read Job:** Opens an in-app touch-friendly file browser with large tap targets and folder navigation (`Home`, `Up`, `Refresh`, and `Drives` on Windows). `Use System Picker` is available inside the dialog when OS-native browsing is preferred.
 On Linux, the app applies temporary Tk scaling plus a minimum file-dialog size so WM-managed pickers stay readable.
 Loading strips BOM/comments/% lines with a single-pass quick assessment and then streams directly from the canonical file-backed source (`FileGcodeSource`) using bounded viewer/state retention.
 Read-only; Clear unloads.
 The G-code tab becomes active after you pick a file.
 After a job loads, the same toolbar button becomes **Auto-Level**; **Clear Job** returns it to **Read Job**.